DCC-EX/dcc-ex.github.io/docs/reference/hardware/motor-boards.rst

 **Conductor Level**

 Electrically identical in most every regard to the Arduino motor shield.
 Often cheaper.
-Supports 2A per channel, but can deliver realisticly 1.3 or maybe 1.5 Amps with an added heatsink and cooling fan.
+Supports 2A per channel, but can deliver realistically 1.3 or maybe 1.5 Amps with an added heatsink and cooling fan.

 .. image:: ../../_static/images/motorboards/deek_robot1_sm.jpg
    :alt: Deek Robot Motor Shield